 12TH GRADE TIMELINE

-Check your credits; make sure you are taking the classes and tests you need to graduate and begin your post-secondary institution/job/apprenticeship.
+Check your credits; make sure you are taking the classes and tests you need to graduate.

-Both students and parents should visit the FAFSA website so you are ready to apply for federal aid electronically in October.
-Create an FSA ID now.
+Both students and parents should visit the FAFSA website and create an FSA ID now so you are ready to apply for federal aid electronically in October.

 Complete the Federal Student Aid Estimator to find out how much federal student aid you may be eligible for.

 Ask teachers to write letters of recommendation as needed.
-Check the Guidelines on how to ask for a letter of recommendation.
+Check the letters of rec guidelines on how to ask for a letter of recommendation.

 Visit campuses of schools you are applying to, virtually or in person if possible.

-Plan to write your college essay and even apply to college during October so that November is free to work on your senior paper.
+Try to write your college essay and apply to colleges during October so that November is free to work on your senior paper.

 Seattle National College Fair: Normally this event takes place at the WA State Convention and Trade Center over two days.
 Representatives from upwards of 300 colleges and universities usually attend.
 Register in advance, and make a plan before you go as it can be overwhelming!